 CAT does not offer a job-readiness program but we work with local organizations that can provide helpful resources.
 Click to view local resources available.

 We do not have exercise equipment but our James P. Orr Memorial Recovery Garden provides a peaceful outdoor setting for exercise and fellowship.
-The garden is a beautifully landscaped, tranquil area with a large gazebo and walking path.
-The recreational area includes a basketball court as well as four square and corn hole courts.
+The garden is a beautifully landscaped, tranquil area with a large gazebo, paved walking path and a basketball court.

 Patient confidentiality is strictly protected under HIPAA and other Federal Regulations.
 Therefore, at no time may any staff member or volunteer disclose the name of a person who may or may not be seeking treatment here without express written consent.
 In addition, under law, we are not permitted to disclose whether any person has or has not received treatment without proper written consent from the patient.
 The privacy of a patient’s medical information is important to us.
 We are committed to protecting it and safeguarding it against unauthorized use and disclosure.